graphcore/examples/applications/tensorflow/dynamic_sparsity/README.md

 1) Prepare the environment.

-   Install the `poplar-sdk` (version 1.3 or later) following the README provided.
-Make sure to source the `enable.sh` scripts for poplar and gc_drivers.
+   Install the `poplar-sdk` (version 1.3 or later) following the the instructions in the Getting Started guide for your IPU system.
+   Make sure to source the `enable.sh` script for poplar.

 2) Install required pip modules: